andres4715-gif/Playwright_web_automation_github/README.md

 # TO DO

+- [X] Create a new BaseTest file to inherit from this class
 - [ ] Update Clone the repository in the readme file
 - [ ] Add a log library to print by console
-- [ ] Create a new BaseTest file to inherit from this class

 ---
-🔥🛠️⚙️ Framework under construction 🔥🛠️⚙️
+🔥🛠️ Framework under construction 🔥⚙️